This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 Not all rescues run this way.
 In fact, our one and only failed adoption, had a very simple online application, a quick phone call with the adoption coordinator, then meeting the dog and adopting on the spot.

-Many rescues are run by volunteers, so timing can depend on their availability or how many applications are in front of you.
+Many rescues are run by volunteers, so timing can depend on their availability and how many applications are in front of you.

 If you are searching a dog adoption website, it could even take a couple of days for them to get back to your request for information.

 Another possibility when adopting from a rescue is that the dog you saw on the website may not be available after you go through the application process.
-Are you prepared to wait for another “perfect match” to come along?
+Make sure you are prepared to wait for another “perfect match” to come along?

 It’s a great feeling when you want instant gratification on adopting a new dog, so you may think the humane society is your best option.
 But don’t let the quickness of it all fool you.

-And just because you decided you want to adopt a dog today, doesn’t mean you should come home with the “best” option they have.
+And just because you decided you want to adopt a dog today, doesn’t mean you should come home with the only available dog that kind of matches what you wanted.
 Don’t be afraid to come back another day and wait to find the “perfect” dog for you.

 Recommended just for you: What’s the difference between a dog rescue, humane society or shelter?